valerieniloinsigh31/footnote-app/README.md

 - Navigate to the settings tab and scroll to  the 'Reveal Config Vars' section.
 When there, add the key of 'Port' and the value of '8000'.
 - Below this click Add buildpack and choose python and nodejs in that order.
 The importance of retaining this order is due to...

+Additional notes:

+<b>On Heroku</b>
+Go to settings-Reveal Config Vars

+Remove DISABLE_COLLECTSTATIC config variable

+Deploy tab, scroll to end, deploy branch

+View build log to ensure all working okay

+As per future features listed - still room for a lot of development

+Django...not everything needs to be in one app
+All app logic doesn't need to be in views.py file

 #### Deployment of the app

 - Navigate to  the 'Deploy' tab and select Github-Connect to Github-this will enable automatic deployment.